Mission Concept and Vision

 The search for IR counterparts of transients identified across a range of electromagnetic wavelengths and other messengers like gravitational waves, neutrinos, and cosmic rays is an increasingly important field in astrophysics.
 SkyHopper’s IR coverage and rapid spacecraft slewing are ideally suited to investigate short-lived transients occurring in highly obscured environments such as star-forming regions.

 The spacecraft concept is based on a 12U format (∼ 36 × 22 × 24 cm3), which will house a 20 × 10 cm2 rectangular telescope mirror, feeding light to a 2048×2048 IR image sensor (H2RG) actively cooled to 145 K. SkyHopper’s camera design is based on a novel concept using a 3-mirror anastigmat feeding a dichroic Kester-type prism, which splits the light spectrally into 4 adjacent, ∼ 0.2 μm wide and simultaneously exposed filter bands, each covering the same field of view on the sky.
 The spacecraft attitude will be controlled by three miniature star trackers and four reaction wheels, capable of slewing to new targets at 3 deg s−1 and of maintaining a pointing accuracy better than 4” (68% confidence), comparable to the telescope’s angular resolution.
 A sat-phone duplex modem will provide 24/7 uplink and downlink for low-bandwidth but time- critical communications, complementing a high-throughput (3 Mbit s−1) radio antenna for large data transfer.
 These features will give SkyHopper an ultra-rapid response to transient events, 1000 times faster than the Hubble Space Telescope.
-The combination of timeliness on target and low background/stable image quality from space at infrared wavelengths make SkyHopper a unique facility that augments the capabilities of ground and space-based telescopes that are 100 to 1000× more expensive (Hubble, James Webb, 30-meter class observatories).
+The combination of timeliness on target and low background/stable image quality from space at infrared wavelengths make SkyHopper a unique facility which will augment the capabilities of ground and space-based telescopes that are 100 to 1000× more expensive (Hubble, James Webb, 30-meter class observatories).

 Key Mission Specifications